This Tip describes the power of six in training decisions, learning levels, learning styles, and motivational tools.

 Within the content decision:

-(1) conduct a needs assessment to determine if training is needed and, if so, what needs to be covered and who needs to be in the target group.
+(1) conduct a needs assessment to determine if training is needed.
+If so, decide what to cover and who needs to be in the target group.

-(2) identify the learning goals: what general content will be covered in the program and what benefits of attending the training will accrue to the target group from their perspective.
+(2) identify the learning goals.
+What general content to cover in the program.
+What benefits of attending the training will accrue to the target group from their perspective.

-(4) outline the agenda, which involves grouping contiguous learning objectives that share a commonality into discrete modules.
+(4) outline the agenda.
+This involves grouping contiguous learning objectives that share a commonality into discrete modules.
 The titles of these modules will comprise the training agenda.

 (6) plan how to evaluate if learning has occurred during the training.
 This may involve observing the results of learning activities during the training as well as any quiz at the end of the training session.

-• There are six levels of learning identified in Bloom’s Cognitive Taxonomy of Behavioral Learning Objectives, more easily referred to as the building blocks of learning:
+- There are six levels of learning identified in Bloom’s Cognitive Taxonomy of Behavioral Learning Objectives.
+This is easier known as the building blocks of learning:

 (1) Knowledge: retrieving, recognizing, and recalling relevant knowledge from long-term memory.

-(2) Comprehension: constructing meaning from oral, written, and graphic messages through interpreting, exemplifying, classifying, summarizing, inferring, comparing, and explaining.
+(2) Comprehension: constructing meaning from oral, written, and graphic messages.
+It does this through:

 (3) Application: carrying out or using a procedure through executing or implementing.